sktime/sktime-dl/README.rst

 Documentation
 -------------

 sktime-dl is an extension package to sktime, primarily introducing different learning algorithms.
-All `examples <https://github.com/alan-turing-institute/sktime/tree/master/examples>`__ and `documentation <https://alan-turing-institute.github.io/sktime/>`__ from the base sktime apply to this package.
+All `examples <https://github.com/alan-turing-institute/sktime/tree/master/examples>`__ and `documentation <https://alan-turing-institute.github.io/sktime/>`__ on higher level funtionality and usage from the base sktime apply to this package.

 Documentation specifically for sktime-dl shall be produced in due course.